vectordotdev/vector/CONTRIBUTING.md

 All pull requests should be reviewed by:

-* No review required for cosmetic changes like whitespace, types, and spelling
+- No review required for cosmetic changes like whitespace, typos, and spelling
-* One Vector team member for minor changes
+- One Vector team member for minor changes
-* Two Vector team members for major changes
+- Two Vector team members for major changes
-* Three Vector team members for RFCs
+- Three Vector team members for RFCs

 If there are any CODEOWNERs automatically assigned, you should also wait for their review.